 In addition to focussing on Examinations and University applications the girls are now fully into their roles as School Officers.
 The importance of the girls taking on these roles is not to be underestimated.
 They do so much for the teachers and the school getting involved in everything from school events to helping out daily in school life, particularly with the younger girls.

 The final few days of Sixth Form are marked by a Leavers' Assembly, which is sure to make at least half the year cry (and often the staff too) and a Leavers' Ball.
 This is such a special evening which always lives up to everyone's expectations and gives the girls a great opportunity to be a full year group for the last time and celebrate with the teachers they have known as they made their way up the school.

 This is not the end of students' involvement with The Abbey School.
 Once girls have got their results and gone to university or on gap year, they return in December for Speech Day.
 This is a celebration of their individual and collective achievements as a year group.
-Abbey Old Girls often pop in at other times of year, and some give informal talks to current Sixth Formers about their experiences of gap year and university life.
+There is a very active alumnae network with many old girls coming back to The Abbey to give informal talks to current Sixth Formers about their experiences of gap year and university life.

 Every year many girls undertake the challenge of the Duke of Edinburgh Gold award.
 The five parts of the award see them volunteering, improving their fitness, learning a new skill, taking part in a residential course and challenging themselves on the five day unsupported expedition.
 Girls find the programme challenging, rewarding and a good counterpoint to academic study.
 As a D of E operating authority The Abbey regularly sends a high number of girls to receive their awards at St James’ Palace.
 Last year 48 girls achieved their Gold award, the highest number from any authority in the South East Region..